gurbthebruin/CS-33/README.md

 # CS-33
-CS33: Intro to Computer Organization
+Intro to Computer Organization

+For more details on the course curriculum and assignments please checkout https://polyarch.github.io/cs33/03-labs/